 Preadmission Testing Requirement

-The HOBET (Health Occupations Basic Entrance Test) is required for consideration into the Surgical Technology Program.
+The TEAS V for Allied Health is required for consideration into the Surgical Technology Program.
 For more information about this test and how to prepare for and register please click here.

 Those applicants who attended an accredited (ABHES or CAAHEP) Surgical Technology Program, but did not finish.